RockOp12346/Cyborgs-ReWear/README.md

 # ReWear – Community Clothing Exchange 👚♻️

+## Problem Statement:-
+## ReWear – Community Clothing Exchange
+Develop ReWear, a web-based platform that enables users to exchange unused clothing through direct swaps or a point-based redemption system.
+The goal is to promote sustainable fashion and reduce textile waste by encouraging users to reuse wearable garments instead of discarding them.

 **ReWear** is a web-based platform that promotes sustainable fashion by allowing users to exchange unused clothing through either **direct swaps** or a **point-based redemption system**.
 The project aims to reduce textile waste and encourage a culture of reuse and conscious consumption.

 ---